Dekita/palhub-server/README.md

 The files within the 'logs' directory will be cleaned for each boot, not including the logs/subfolders, which are mounted from their respective running containers.. eg, logs/nginx are the log files from the nginx instance - and its upto that how often it cleans those.

 #### TODO:
+- allow for simple customized 'landing page' on the / route.
 - add basic admin panel to control server config + rcon support etc.
 - validate community server listing works as intended
 - netdata.conf doesnt seem to be getting properly read - fix that
   - add custom netdata panels for game specific events using statsd